jrussellfreelance/powershell-scripts/readme.md

 list-tables-sqlserver.ps1: Lists the tables from a SQL Server database in a CSV.

 monitor-webpage.ps1: Monitors a web page, sending an email if the site goes down.

+network-tools-install-modules.ps1: Installs the modules necessary for the network-tools.ps1 script

+network-tools.ps1: Offers you a simple menu gui where you can select network operations to perform, like ping and scan for ports.

 nodejs-forever-startapps.ps1: Loops through every folder inside a root folder and starts a Node.js app inside each.